wisnuuakbr/traveloka-clone/README.md

 ## Started Local Development

-First, run the development server:
+First, install the dependencies like node js and others then run the development server:

 ```bash
 npm run dev